crosstheages/public-data/patch-notes-arise.md

 ### Tips
 - Note that if you have any problems of "data syncrhonization", you can fix it by restarting the game
 - If you occur GPU crash, you can modify the quality settings in the main menu and lower it
+- The automatic benchmark at launch may select overly demanding settings, manually adjust graphics options if experiencing low FPS

 ## 0.1.0.4 patch